codewithkunal07/IndianOil_StockAnalysis_AppSquadz./README.md

 ---

 ## 🚀 Purpose
-To explore financial data analytics, practice dashboard storytelling, and enhance practical skills in a real-world internship setting.
+To explore financial data analytics, practice dashboard storytelling, and enhance practical skills in a real-world internship setting

 ---